halilkabaca/NovarumImporter/README.md

 # NovarumImporter
 JSON importer plugin for Wordpress.
-It helps you call any REST Api endpoint and import JSON response to wordpress
+It helps you call any REST Api endpoint and import JSON response to wordpress.
+It supports custom post types as well.

 ## Handling Api Requests ##
 Go to Settings->Novarum Importer and open "Request Options" tab.
 From this tab you can define how the api should be called and what parameters should be passed.
 Note that, this plugin uses PHP curl extension so it has to be enabled on the server side.
 Most of the hosting providers enable this feature by default.